glouppe/info8006-introduction-to-ai/python-tutorial/README.md

 Sorry we don't have coconuts
 ```

-### Advanced Exercises
+#### Advanced exercises

-Write a `mean` function in Python.
+- Write a `mean` function in Python.
 You can find two solutions in `mean.py`.

-Write a `quickSort` function in Python using list comprehensions.
+- Write a `quickSort` function in Python using list comprehensions.
 Use the first element as the pivot.
 You can find a solution in `quickSort.py`.

 ### Object Basics